Care in a Care Home

 Every aspect of care homes is regulated by the Care Quality Commission in England, the Commission for Social Services Inspectorate for Wales and Social Care and Social Work Improvement in Scotland.

-Care homes are registered (or licensed) by the Regulator for specific types of care and these are listed on the Care Search page.
+Care homes are registered (or licensed) by the Regulator for specific types of care and these are listed on the Care Search page, as well as the regulators report.

 Winifred Lammers is enjoying life in a care home.
 Click to read her story.